Q. How do I report my change of address?

 A: Inactive status is for those members who are eligible for active status but are not currently practicing law in New Mexico and have completed an application for inactive status.
 There are no continuing legal education requirements during the time you are on the inactive status.
 Membership fees are $100 per year.
 An inactive status application is available online or by calling the the State Bar Finance department at (505) 797-6015.

 Q: How do I transfer back to active status in the future?

-A: To become an active member, you'll need to receive authorization from the Board of Bar Examiners.
+A: To become an active member, you'll need to receive authorization from the Board of Bar Examiners, the application can be found on their website at www.nmexam.org.
 They'll check your continuing legal education records and determine whether you'll be required to complete a prior-year deficit.
 At the time of activation, you'll need to pay additional State Bar dues and Disciplinary Board assessments to bring you up to the active level of payment.
 Once activated you will again be subject to the continuing legal education requirements.